The Best Plant-Based Salad Dressings

 Share It!

-Have you made one of these delicious, flavorful, good-for-the-body dressings?
+Have you made one of these delicious, flavorful, good-for-the-body vegan salad dressing recipes?
 If so, we'd love to see!
 Tag @TheRogueBrusselSprout in your post, as well as the foodie who contributed the dressing idea (you'll find everyone's Instagram handles above).
-We'd also love to hear your thoughts in the comments below!
+We'd also love to hear your thoughts in the comments below.
+Please let us know what dressing you made and if you tweaked it in any ways that worked nicely.

-This post is a compilation of the BEST, most unique, most delicious plant-based salad dressings from around the vegan foodie world!
-Check out all these wonderful ideas that will make your salads delicious, exciting, and satisfying.
+This post is a compilation of the BEST, most unique, most delicious plant based salad dressing recipes from around the vegan foodie world.
+Check out all these wonderful healthy salad dressing recipes that will make your salads delicious, exciting, and satisfying.

 Author: